semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     Hello world

-We can also print special character
+We can also print a special character.

 ```python